RosettaCommons/demos/tutorials/minimization.md

 _Something something about what it all means blah blah._

 Sometimes it may be undesirable to allow such large movements in the starting conformation.
-To this end, we can use minimization with constraints to minimize our input structure where movements of certain atoms will be penalized by the score function.
+To this end, we can use minimization with constraints to minimize our input structure in which movements of certain atoms will be penalized by the score function.

 ## How-To: Minimization with Constraints